The next Bentley Continental GT has been spotted testing Credit: Timothy Pottle

-Both the 2018 GT coupé and GTC convertible feature new front-end styling that appears to draw from the EXP 10 Speed 6 concept first seen at last year's Geneva motor show - including a lower front and rear than the current car, as well as shorter overhangs and a shorter wheelbase.
+Although it's wearing camouflage, the GT's new styling includes a lower front and rear than the current car, as well as shorter overhangs and a shorter wheelbase.

 The Continental range will be significantly lighter than the outgoing model, Bentley boss Wolfgang Dürheimer has said.

-Like the firm’s Bentayga SUV, the Continental’s bodyshell will be a hybrid-materials structure, with assorted high-strength steels reinforcing a body made mainly from aluminium.
+Like the firm’s Bentayga, the Continental’s bodyshell will be a hybrid-materials structure, with assorted high-strength steels reinforcing a body made mainly from aluminium.
 The current car is steel-bodied.

-This change is part of a mass-reduction effort that should drop the car’s weight substantially below the 2375kg of today’s GT.
+This change is part of a weight reduction effort that should drop the car’s weight substantially below the 2375kg of today’s GT.
 However, it will not fall below two tonnes, Dürheimer said.

-It’s unlikely that Bentley will offer a diesel V8 option in the Continental.
-This engine is soon to appear in the Bentayga with around 400bhp, rather than the 380bhp that it develops in the Cayenne.
+It’s unlikely that Bentley will offer a diesel V8 option in the Continental, even though the unit is already fitted to the Bentayga.

-Speaking at the Bentayga's launch earlier this year, Dürheimer said his “personal goal is a sustainable, stand-alone business with an annual production volume of 20,000 units”.
-He envisages seven model lines, although the Bentayga-derived sports SUV and the production version of the EXP 10 Speed 6 coupé that would be the sixth and seventh ranges have yet to be signed off.
+Speaking at the Bentayga's launch last year, Dürheimer said his “personal goal is a sustainable, stand-alone business with an annual production volume of 20,000 units”.
+He envisages seven model lines, although the production version of the EXP 10 Speed 6 sports car that would be among the growing line-up is yet to be signed off.
 Bentley could also add its first electric car to the list - as previewed by the EXP 12 Speed 6e.

 Talking about the advantages of Bentley being part of the new Sports and Luxury Group at Volkswagen, Dürheimer said the VW Group test drives that take place in Namibia will now be split among the new groups and involve fewer cars.
 More can be achieved this way, he said.